zudmonaite/sql-analysis-project/README.md

   - Generated monthly sales reports by country and region.
   - Calculated cumulative totals and rankings using window functions.
   - Incorporated country-level tax details and percentages to enhance reporting accuracy.

-**Skills demonstrated:**

-- Using window functions (RANK, SUM OVER)
-- Writing complex JOINs and aggregations
-- Filtering and grouping with advanced criteria
-- Structuring queries for business insights and reporting
-- Combining multiple tables to produce enriched datasets

 ## Sample Results